denten-books/plain-text/2-device.md

 Thus even as formal analysis skirted the idea of a materialist poetics, the formalists stopped short of encountering the trope as a thing.
 For this reason, it is interesting to consider Nabokov's recursive meta-poetics as a logical conclusion of the formalist program.
-Nabokov's devices protrude through the diegetic limits of the fictional world, pointing to the book as an object.
-The nesting doll structure of literary instrumentation---devices within devices---ends at the book.
-Nabokov points to the book as the outer-most literary device containing all other literary devices.
-Despite its materialist ambitions, formal literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without physical mediation.
-The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his Soviet
+Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world, pointing to the book as an object.
+The nesting doll structure of literary instrumentation ends at the book.
+Nabokov's prose reveals the surface of the page as the outer-most literary device containing all other literary devices.
-colleagues:
+But, despite its materialist ambitions, formal literary analysis can only gesture towards the object.
+Technique remains an intra-textual procedure.
+The material affordances of the literary object are not seen as participating in the dynamics of meaning making.
+The book itself recedes from view.
+The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his Soviet colleagues:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of